RIFAT2055555/Digital-Clock-and-Calculator/README.md

 # Digital-Clock-and-Calculator
-Actually I copied the code
+Actually I copied the code and upload this for personal use